lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 ## Wallet Phrases

 The way we are going to store wallet entries is slightly different to passwords.
 We have to deal with wallet entries having varying numbers of phrases, storing them in sequence would result in storage inefficiencies after repeated additions and deletions of wallet keys.
-If we were to delete an entry in the middle, we would have to move all of the memory after the entry down, which is a lot of temporarlly expensive memory writes.
+If we were to delete an entry in the middle, we would have to move all of the memory after the entry down, which is a lot of temporally expensive memory writes.

 I fixed this issue by having a large array of 'blocks' that store 32 bytes, similar to that seen in the password storage mechanism.
 Instead of storing a list of words, I store a list of indexes that store the words that comprise the entry.
 This minimises the storage inefficiencies, and drastically reduces the amount of write operations needed.